 You probably know your store’s products better than anyone, but you also can’t do it all.
 Select a few team members that are detail-oriented and have a strong understanding of your items to help.
 Offer a reward or spot bonus in response to the groaning you are sure to hear.

-Here are some ways to make it easier for your staff to assist with inventory counting:
+Here are some ways to make it easier for your staff to assist with counting:

-- Create a store map that includes all the locations to look for a set of items.
+Create skus and a store map that includes all the locations to look for a set of items.
 For example, a shirt may be in the window display, on a mannequin, on a rack, and in the stock room.

-Do I need to close up shop while performing a full inventory count?
+Do I need to close up shop while performing inventory counts?

 Usually, a full inventory count is easier to conduct if you do not have customers in your store.
 You’ll be pulling out products and moving things around which can be potentially hazardous to your shoppers.
 Ideally, you’d do your inventory count before or after business hours.
 If this is not possible, then choose a slower time such as when you first open.